Bertie Carvel

-Robert Hugh Carvel (born 6 September 1977) is a British actor.
+Robert Hugh Carvel (born 6 September 1977) is a British film and theatre actor.
 He has twice won a Laurence Olivier Award: for Best Actor in a Leading Role in a Musical for his role as Miss Trunchbull in Matilda the Musical, and for Best Actor in a Supporting Role for his performance as Rupert Murdoch in Ink.
 For the latter role, he won the Tony Award for Best Actor in a Featured Role in a Play.

-On television, Carvel is known for playing Jonathan Strange in Jonathan Strange & Mr Norrell, Simon Foster in Doctor Foster, and Adam Dalgliesh in Dalgliesh.

-Bertie also starred in itv drama The Sister in 2020.
+On television, Carvel is known for playing Jonathan Strange in Jonathan Strange & Mr Norrell, Simon Foster in Doctor Foster, Adam Dalgliesh in Dalgliesh, and Tony Blair in The Crown.
+He also starred in ITV drama The Sister in 2020.

 Early life and education

 Carvel was born in Marylebone, London, the son of a psychologist mother and John Carvel, a journalist.
 Carvel was educated at University College School, Hampstead.
 He gained a first class honours degree in English at the University of Sussex, going on to win a place at the Royal Academy of Dramatic Art (his acting training was paid for via scholarships from The Wall Trust and the Sir John Cass Foundation), graduating in 2003 after a three-year course.